-Four future tours are currently in various stages of development.
-These are:
+In 2000, four future tours were currently in various stages of development.
+These were:

 - Africa 2000 that will visit nine of the exciting new and rejuvenated gold mines of East and West Africa, in Tanzania, Ghana and Mali, as two modules in October-November 2000.